 How Xu came up with the idea

-In an interview, Xu gave a clear picture of how the whole idea of Phoenix came to pass.
+In an interview, Xu gave a clear picture of how Phoenix’s whole idea came to pass.
 He said that in 2008 he was commissioned to create a permanent sculpture.
 This sculpture would be a formal atrium of the World Finance Centre in Beijing as designed by Cesar Pelli.
 Xu went to the construction site and was shocked by the kind of labor and the working conditions.
 This made him extremely uneasy.
-He was struck by the reality of the great high rises that are being built for the rich and how they were made by the lower and middle class.
+He was struck by the reality of the great high rises built for the rich and how the lower and middle class made them.

-Now Xu got the idea to use the debris and the dirt to make something that would merge the good and the bad, the rich, and the poor.
-Phoenix was the response for the unseen labor and harsh working conditions which he though was typified in the flawed edges of the statues’ forms.
+Now Xu got the idea to use the debris and the dirt to make something that would merge the good and the bad, the rich and the poor.
+Phoenix was the response for the unseen labor and harsh working conditions, which he thought was typified in the flawed edges of the sculptures’ forms.

 Video: Xu Bing’s artist talk at MASS MoCA

-After spending numerous years away from his motherland after being born and raised there, upon coming back, Xu Bing found a space undergoing rapid change with most of it driven by toiling migrant workers.
-Bearing witness to the complex interconnection between labor, the history of China, economic development and something beyond, he created Phoenix.
+After spending numerous years away from his motherland after being born and raised there, upon returning, Xu Bing found a space undergoing rapid change, with most of it driven by toiling migrant workers.
+Bearing witness to the complex interconnection between labor, China’s history, economic development, and something beyond, he created Phoenix.
 The two birds are not separate constructions, but they are linked.
 They are a linked vision of renaissance and at the same time gives an impression of the country’s propelled growth.

 The fable of this project is powerful and monumental.
 It shows self-sacrifice, destruction, regeneration, and hope.
 It is a beautifully crafted representation of cultural evolution, history, and modernism of China.
 It is also a representation of the energy and the strength of all those that participated.
 The main aim of this sculptural was to spur a cultural and architectural change in China.